Take a Look Around Our School

 —Sharon Lauer, Head of School

 Born of progressive roots, our school has been at its current site since its inception in 1917.
-While our little school has added wings to its original building in 1926, 1929, 1944 and 2001, it remains a small school where teachers have been helping families to raise and educate their children for over ninety-five years.
+While our little school has added wings to its original building in 1926, 1929, 1944 and 2001, it remains a small school where teachers have been helping families to raise and educate their children for over 100 years.

 Unquowa is a school where children are known and parents are actively engaged.
 In addition to small classes, our small school community has always been a non-negotiable part of our school’s design.
 The relationship between students and their teachers is at the heart of learning at Unquowa, and we consciously limit enrollment at each grade level in order to maintain a culture where children, teachers and parents across the grades are able to know each other and feel like part of the larger learning community.

 Our PreK through Eighth Grade model, housed on one campus is also an important aspect of what allows us to achieve this sort of learning community.
 Whether traveling together for mixed-grade field experiences, performing side by side in school-wide productions or simply sharing classroom experiences, students’ school lives are enhanced socially, physically, and academically by the opportunity to interact with students from other grades.
 Both planned interactions and those that are able to happen spontaneously are wonderful opportunities, not only for students, but also for their teachers because they encourage and facilitate a constant dialogue about development and cognitive growth.